jk-labs-inc/jokerace/TOS.md

 11. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at hi@layer3.xyz or by post to:
+If you have questions or comments about this notice, you may email us at hello@jklabs.co or by post to:

-Layer3 XYZ, Inc.
+jk labs, inc.
 __________
 __________